pact-foundation/pact-jvm/README.md

 The hope is to maximise compatibility, however where ruby specific features are coupled with a pact definition, a more generic alternitive will be found.

 It is not acceptible to have native dependencies in this project.

+Example of running a tests against the consumer (what we are aiming for):

+    class ConsumerSpec
+      pact_with 'alligator_service.pact'

+      it 'should get alligators' with 'provider state' do MakeTheServiceCall.call('blah').should == 'Bob'
+      end

+    end